How to Enjoy the Holidays With Hearing Loss

 Blue bauble with graphic of a boy talking to a girl, with speech bubbles.

-It is not always easy to talk about your hearing loss and needs with others, but it is essential for you to advocate for yourself to ensure you get the most out of social experiences.
-Explain to family and friends about how they can help to aid communication.
+It is not always easy to talk about your hearing loss and needs with others, but advocating for yourself can help you get the most out of social experiences.
+Explain to family and friends how they can help to aid communication.
 They will probably want to help but may not know how to do so.
 Try to focus on a few simple points, such as the following:

 • Ask people to get your attention before speaking to you, either by saying your name or tapping you on the shoulder.